notus-sh/cocooned/README.md

 + <% end %>
 ```

 The `cocooned_container` and `cocooned_item` helpers will set for you the HTML attributes the JavaScript part of Cocooned expect to find to hook on.
-They will forward any option supported by ActionView's `content_tag`.
+They will forward any option supported by ActionView's `content_tag` and accept a tag name as first argument if you don't want to use the default `<div>`.

 ### 3. Add a way to add a new item to the list